pomerium/pomerium/docs/docs/identity-providers.md

 This article describes how to configure Pomerium to use a third-party identity service for single-sign-on.

 There are a few configuration steps required for identity provider integration.
-Most providers support [OpenID Connect] which provides a standardized interface for IdentityProvider.
+Most providers support [OpenID Connect] which provides a standardized identity and authentication interface.

 In this guide we'll cover how to do the following for each identity provider:

-1. Establish a **Redirect URL** with the identity provider which is called after IdentityProvider.
+1. Set a **[Redirect URL]** pointing back to Pomerium.
 2. Generate a **[Client ID]** and **[Client Secret]**.
 3. Configure Pomerium to use the **[Client ID]** and **[Client Secret]** keys.